SHUhack/media/README.md

-# media
+# SHUhack Media

-SHUhack media repository
+This repository contains all digital media relating to SHUhack, such as graphics, logos and archived material.